chapel-lang/chapel/doc/rst/developer/bestPractices/CompilerIRTricks.rst

   aid(myID)          // gives the AST pointer

-The intention is for the IDs to remain the same between different runs of the compiler so that you restart the compiler (with the same arguments) to trace the ID you discovered in a previous run.
+The intention is for the IDs to remain the same between different runs of the compiler, so that you restart the compiler (with the same arguments) to trace the ID you discovered in a previous run.
 (There are cases when IDs change, which should be fixed.)